ShallenCrissle/RagChatwithCorCpp-Code/README.md

 - View **side-by-side responses** from Gemini and Cohere
 - See scores from BERTScore, BLEU, and ROUGE
 - Submit feedback on which model you preferred

-All interactions and feedback are stored in:
+All interactions and feedback are stored in:C:feedback_log.json